-Application would be submitted to Bombay Stock Exchange Ltd. (BSE) and National Stock Exchange of India Ltd. (NSE) to list the Debentures now being privately placed through this Shelf Memorandum of Information and to seek a permission to deal in such Debentures.
+Application would be submitted to Bombay Stock Exchange Ltd. (BSE) and National Stock Exchange of India Ltd. (NSE) to list the Debentures now being privately placed through this Shelf Information Memorandum and to seek a permission to deal in such Debentures.
 The bank shall comply with the requirements of the listing agreement to the extent applicable to it on a continuous basis.
-It is to be distinctly understood that the submission of this Shelf Memorandum of Information to BSE and NSE or hosting of this Shelf Memorandum of Information by BSE and NSE on their respective websites should not in any way be deemed or construed that this Shelf Memorandum of Information has been cleared or approved by BSE and/or NSE; nor does it in any manner warrant, certify or endorse the correctness or completeness of any of the contents of this Shelf Memorandum of Information; nor does it take responsibility for the financial or other soundness of this Issuer, its promoters, its management or any scheme or project of this Issuer.
+It is to be distinctly understood that the submission of this Shelf Information Memorandum to BSE and NSE or hosting of this Shelf Information Memorandum by BSE and NSE on their respective websites should not in any way be deemed or construed that this Shelf Information Memorandum has been cleared or approved by BSE and/or NSE; nor does it in any manner warrant, certify or endorse the correctness or completeness of any of the contents of this Shelf Information Memorandum; nor does it take responsibility for the financial or other soundness of this Issuer, its promoters, its management or any scheme or project of this Issuer.